 Houses of the eighteenth and nineteenth century had a variety of different rooms that functioned in different ways.
 One category of rooms were known as Day-rooms.
-Day-rooms were rooms used by a family during the daytime.
+These rooms were used by families during the daytime.
 They included such rooms as billiard-rooms, boudoirs, breakfast or luncheon-rooms, conservatories, dining-rooms, drawing-rooms, gentlemen’s odd-rooms, gentlemen or business-rooms, libraries, parlor dining-rooms, morning-rooms, saloons, sitting-rooms, smoking-rooms, and studies.

 - Billiard-room: Billiard-rooms were game rooms but were also sometimes combined with Libraries.
 Billiard-rooms usually held billiard tables that were placed in the center of the room.
 Additionally, Billiard-rooms often fell under the dominion of smokers, particularly if no Smoking-room existed.

-- Boudoir: The Boudoir served as a sitting room, meaning it functioned as a private Parlor or personal retreat for the mistress of the house.
+- Boudoir: The Boudoir served as a sitting room, meaning it functioned as a private Parlor or personal retreat for the mistress of the house, such as Madame Récamier, Eliza de Feuillide, or Lady Derby.
 In some cases what was called the Boudoir was actually a secondary or smaller Drawing-room, and, if that was the case, the family might use the Boudoir and preserve their larger Drawing-room for more important occasions.
 Sometimes Boudoirs were connected to a Drawing-room with folding-doors and to enlarge the Drawing-room, the doors would be thrown open.

 - Breakfast-room or Luncheon-room: Breakfast-rooms or Luncheon-rooms were rooms used to serve breakfast or lunch.
 Breakfast-rooms were found in smaller homes, considered inferior to Morning-rooms, and differed from a Morning-room in that they possessed the character of a Parlor/Dining-room and not a Drawing-room.
 The Breakfast-room could also relieve the Parlor/Dining-room.
 Breakfast-rooms were usually attached to Dining-rooms or in close proximity to the Service-room.
 In small residences, a Breakfast-room might also serve as the family’s ordinary Dining-room.